built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-workspace-browser-page-sharing.md

 ```

-Endpoints support an action and request/response function (see [how to defined endpoints](./how-to-define-endpoints.md)).
+Endpoints support an action and request/response function (see [How To Define Endpoints](./how-to-define-endpoints.md)).
 Customize workspace checks to see if you have specified the following endpoints when implementing sharing:

 - share-get
 - share-save